MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-key-set-up.md

    Where:

    - *PolicyName* is the name you want to use for the policy.
-Names cannot contain spaces.
+Names can't contain spaces.
 For example, USA_mailboxes.

-   - *Policy Description* is a user friendly description of the policy that will help you remember what the policy is for.
+   - *Policy Description* is a user-friendly description of the policy that will help you remember what the policy is for.
 You can include spaces in the description.
 For example, "Root key for mailboxes in USA and its territories".

    - *KeyVaultURI1* is the URI for the first key in the policy.
 For example, <https://contoso_EastUSvault01.vault.azure.net/keys/USA_key_01>.